-Vena Energy is leading independent power producer (IPP), and a multi award-winning renewable energy developer in the Asia-Pacific region.
-Headquartered in Singapore, and with presence in Australia, India, Indonesia, Japan, Philippines, South Korea, Taiwan and Thailand Vena Energy’s portfolio consists of solar and wind assets producing over 11-gigawatts in operation, construction and development.
+Vena Energy is leading independent power producer (IPP) of renewable energy developer in the Asia-Pacific region.
+Headquartered in Singapore, and with presence in Australia, India, Indonesia, Japan, Philippines, South Korea, Taiwan and Thailand, Vena Energy’s portfolio consists of solar, wind and battery energy storage system assets producing over 11-gigawatts in operation, construction, shovel-ready, and development stages.

 Latin for the vein which brings blood to the heart for renewal.